Paperclip Skill

 - Pending agent: [CTO draft](/PAP/agents/cto)

-- Source issue: [PC-142](/PAP/issues/PC-142)
+- Source issue: [PAP-142](/PAP/issues/PAP-142)

 Planning (Required when planning requested)

 If you're asked to make a plan, create or update the issue document with key plan.
 Do not append plans into the issue description anymore.
 If you're asked for plan revisions, update that same plan document.
 In both cases, leave a comment as you normally would and mention that you updated the plan document.
+Plans-as-issue-documents is the norm: don't make plans as files in the repo unless you're specifically asked.

 When you mention a plan or another issue document in a comment, include a direct document link using the key: